 Arkansas Medicare Plans for Seniors and Disabled Individuals

 If you are over age 65, are younger with long-term disabilities, or have end-stage renal disease, Medicare is a federal program that helps you cover health costs.
 Over one in five of Arkansas’s population receives Medicare benefits.
 The Medicare Open Enrollment Period runs from October 15 through December 7 each year.

-In 2017, nearly a quarter of Medicare beneficiaries were also enrolled in Medicaid.
-That year, one-quarter of those on Medicare with Part D prescription drug coverage received low-income premium and cost-sharing subsidies.35
+In 2019, nearly one out of five (21%) of Medicare beneficiaries also enrolled in Medicaid.
+That year, about one out of five on Medicare with Part D prescription drug coverage received low-income premium and cost-sharing subsidies.35

-Of the 646,100 Medicare beneficiaries in Arkansas, 22.2% choose to get their benefits through the private Medicare Advantage plans instead of the federal government’s Original Medicare program.36 In both plans, enrollees receive Part A hospital and Part B medical insurance that include emergency room care and doctor’s visits.
+Of the approximately 650,000 Medicare beneficiaries in Arkansas, 22.2% choose get their benefits through the private Medicare Advantage plans instead of the federal government’s Original Medicare program.36 In both plans, enrollees receive Part A hospital and Part B medical insurance that include emergency room care and doctor’s visits.

 Medicare Advantage (or Part C) offers extra benefits, such as Part D prescription coverage.
 Under Original Medicare, you would have to purchase a separate Medicare Part D drug plan from a private insurer.
 Ten companies provide Medicare Advantage plans in Arkansas:37